 If you are caught violating this, you will face a hefty fine due to the reckless driving and destruction of the Icelandic protected landscapes.

+Familiarise yourself with the different Icelandic Road signs.
+Most of the signs don’t have any English translations.
 Bring a map and mark all the destinations you want to visit.
 There are some areas in Iceland where you won’t get any mobile phone or GPS signal.

 If you have any pocket Wi-Fi router, this will also be handy for road and walking navigation in Iceland.

 This is very important if you don’t want to max out your pocket money while in Iceland!

 The majority of the petrol station in Iceland are self- service, and most likely they only accept card payments.
 Pick the exact amount of money in Icelandic Kronas you want to spend in topping up your petrol.

 I highly recommended NOT to choose the FILL-UP option as this will authorise your card up to a maximum of £130 or the equivalent amount in your currency per transaction.
 This authorisation will hold your money for the next ten days regardless of how much you’ve spent on petrol!

 Also note the travel distance and the amount of petrol that you have on your vehicle, especially if you are making various road trips from Reykjavik.
 The petrol stations in Iceland are sparingly dotted around the country and not situated in a very close distance to each other.
 To prevent any breakdowns, just make sure that you have enough petrol before you head off for a long road trip in Iceland.